MarcelGarus/glados/README.md

 ...
 ```

-Glados discovered that a list containing `0` breaks the condition!
+Glados discovered that a list with some content breaks the condition!

 Let's modify our `max` function to pass this test: